mctata/landing-pad-ai-agents/getting_started.md

 ### Prerequisites

 - Node.js 18.x or higher
-- PostgreSQL 17.0 or higher
+- PostgreSQL 14.0 or higher
-- RabbitMQ 3.10 or higher
+- RabbitMQ 3.10 or higher (optional for local development)
-- Python 3.10 or higher (for analytics components)
 - API keys for AI services (Anthropic Claude and OpenAI)
-- AWS account for S3 storage (for production)
+- AWS account for S3 storage (optional for local development)

 ### Installing Prerequisites